East Monitor Barn Case Study

 Project Overview

-Glavel’s foam glass gravel was specified as the subslab insulation for the renovation.
-While the barn was lifted, the existing concrete slabs were recycled at a nearby facility to be repurposed as subgrade.
-Glavel was then installed atop the crushed concrete slabs and atop the footings at 12″ thickness to achieve R20 insulation.
-This project required 285 cubic yards of material, which was delivered via walking floor trailer and installed over the course of 3 days by a small team of installers.
+Foam glass gravel was specified as the subslab insulation for the renovation.
+The existing concrete slabs were recycled at a nearby facility to be repurposed as a subbase.
+Glavel was installed at a depth of 12” to achieve R20 insulation.
+This project required 285 cubic yards of Glavel, which was installed over the course of 3 days by a team of 2 installers.